gargmegham/Portfolio-V1/content/about/index.md

 avatar: './me.jpg'
 skills:
   - Python
+  - JavaScript
   - Django
-  - Django Rest Framework
-  - JavaScript
   - React.js
   - Vue.js
-  - Vuetify
-  - Vuex
   - PostgreSQL
   - MySQL
   - MongoDB
-  - Git
+  - Git for version control
   - GCP
   - AWS
   - Heroku
-  - C & C++
   - Computer Vision
-  - OCR
+  - Optical Character Recognition
   - Object Detection
   - Recommendation Systems
-  - Automated bots
-  - scikit-learn
-  - TensorFlow
-  - Pandas
-  - NumPy
-  - Seaborn
-  - Spacy
-  - NLTK
 ---

 Hello!
-I'm Megham, a software engineer based in Haryana, IN.
+I'm Megham, a software engineer based out of Haryana, India.

-I enjoy creating things that solve some problems in the world, whether that be websites, data science solutions, or anything in between.
-My goal is to always build products that are scalable and performant.
+I enjoy creating solutions that help people be more productive in whatever they are aiming at, solutions can be in the form of code, or content.
+My goal is to always build solutions that are highly scalable, rewarding to use and are speed performant.

 Graduated in July 2020 from [Jaypee University](http://www.juit.ac.in/), I have worked on variety of web development and data science projects with multiple MNCs creating impact that reached millions of users across the globe.

-Here are a few technologies I've been working with recently:
+Here are a few technologies I've been worked with over the last few years: